npg70/galbreath-old/maltmen.md

 Around 1789?, refering to a un-named distillery.

 > The orignal partners in the business ... were James Armour, cooper, and John Armour, merchant.
-> Then, after the death of the latter, Hugh Ferguson ands James Galbreath joined
+> Then, after the death of the latter, Hugh Ferguson and James Galbreath joined
 > James Armour in the partnership.

-## FLorence Galbraith
+## Florence Galbraith

 From _The Distilleries of Campbeltown_